Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Results

 \section{Results}

 \paragraph{Counterfactual saliency.} Integrated Gradients applied to the \texttt{Stop} log probability produces atom level saliency maps that consistently highlight chemically meaningful regions of the molecule.
 Aggregating high scoring atoms into connected components and ring systems yields motif candidates that align with polar substituents, aromatic fragments, and other regions that influence reward (Fig.~\ref{fig:results}B).
-Targeted RDKit based counterfactual edits within these motifs produce systematic shifts in QED, with transformations such as halogen exchange, ester or amide modification, and oxidation state changes yielding predictable values of $\Delta \mathrm{QED}$.
-Across examples, motifs with the highest saliency are also the motifs whose modification produces the largest reward change, indicating that saliency guided counterfactuals provide a stable and interpretable measure of reward sensitivity in SynFlowNet.
+Targeted RDKit based counterfactual edits within these motifs produce shifts in QED (for example, $\Delta\mathrm{QED}=+0.015$ and $+0.051$ for the examples in Fig.~\ref{fig:results}B), with transformations such as halogen exchange, ester or amide modification, and oxidation state changes.
+We observe a tendency for higher-saliency motifs to yield larger reward changes; these effect sizes are small relative to QED's range, and a controlled comparison against edits to randomly chosen motifs is needed to establish the relationship quantitatively, which we leave for future work.

-\paragraph{QED related latent structure.} Training a sparse autoencoder on SynFlowNet embeddings yields 128 latent factors with a mean activation sparsity of 0.105, corresponding to the fraction of molecules for which each factor is active.
+\paragraph{QED related latent structure.} Training the MLP-SAE on SynFlowNet embeddings yields 128 latent factors with a mean activation sparsity of 0.105, corresponding to the fraction of molecules for which each factor is active.
 A factor is considered active when its nonnegative activation value $z_i$ is greater than a small threshold, indicating that the SAE has identified a meaningful direction in the embedding space for that molecule.
 Several factors show strong linear associations with physicochemical properties.
 For example, Factor 11 correlates with molecular size ($r = 0.76$), while Factor 86 and Factor 118 capture complementary aspects of polarity ($r = -0.57$ and $r = 0.54$).
-Linear predictors trained on SAE factors achieve high $R^2$ values for polarity (0.92) and size (0.71), much higher than direct linear prediction of the composite QED score (0.25).
-These findings indicate that SynFlowNet organizes reward relevant properties along more linearly predictable axes such as polarity, lipophilicity, and size, even though QED itself is a nonlinear combination of these components.
+An MLP predictor trained on the SAE factors achieves high $R^2$ values for polarity (0.92) and size (0.71), much higher than for the composite QED score (0.25).
+These findings indicate that reward-relevant properties are organized in the embedding along more predictable axes such as polarity, lipophilicity, and size, even though QED itself is a nonlinear combination of these components; Section~\ref{sec:randomnet} indicates this organization is largely architecture-driven rather than a product of training.